Xiyuuu07/xiyu/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi!
-I am **Xiyu Cao**, a junior researcher in communication at the University of Macau.
-My work explores digital platforms, intimacy, and infrastructures to capture the patterns, mechanisms, and dynamics of how we live with technology.
+Hello!
+I am **Xiyu Cao**, a passionate researcher in communication studies at the University of Macau.
+My work delves into the intricate intersections of digital platforms, human intimacy, and technological infrastructures, seeking to understand how these elements shape our contemporary social fabric.

+Through my research, I explore the profound ways in which technology mediates our emotional lives and forms of intimacy, examining how digital platforms become embedded in our everyday practices and relationships.
+My approach combines rigorous qualitative methodologies with theoretical innovation to capture the complex dynamics of human-technology interaction.

 ## Research Focus

-I am especially interested in how our emotional life and forms of intimacy are technologically mediated and increasingly platformized.
-Using multiple qualitative research methods and engaging in theoretical construction, my research spans multiple dimensions of how platforms are interwoven into everyday life and shape our interactions and practices.
+My research centers on understanding how digital platforms transform the ways we connect, communicate, and experience intimacy in the modern world.
+I investigate the technological mediation of emotional life and the increasing platformization of human relationships, examining both the opportunities and challenges this presents for contemporary society.

 ## Current Research Areas

-- **Platform Studies**: Examining how digital platforms mediate human relationships and everyday life
+- **Platform Studies**: Investigating how digital platforms mediate human relationships and everyday life, with particular focus on dating apps, social media, and communication technologies
-- **Digital Intimacy**: Exploring how technology shapes emotional connections, including dating and mourning, and their performances on the platforms.
+- **Digital Intimacy**: Exploring how technology shapes emotional connections, including romantic relationships, mourning practices, and their performances across various digital platforms
-- **Infrastructure Studies**: Understanding the material and social dimensions of digital infrastructures in contemporary China
+- **Infrastructure Studies**: Understanding the material and social dimensions of digital infrastructures in contemporary China, examining how technological systems become embedded in social practices
-- **Qualitative Methods**: Employing ethnographic, interview-based research, narrative and discourse approaches
+- **Qualitative Methods**: Employing ethnographic research, in-depth interviews, narrative analysis, and discourse approaches to capture the nuanced experiences of digital life